Christine Y. Kim

 Christine Y. Kim is an American curator of contemporary art.
 She is currently the Britton Family Curator-at-Large at Tate.
-Prior to this post, Kim held the position of Curator of Contemporary Art at the Los Angeles County Museum of Art.
+Prior to this post, Kim held the position of Curator of Contemporary Art at the Los Angeles County Museum of Art (LACMA).
 Before her appointment at LACMA in 2009, she was Associate Curator at The Studio Museum in Harlem in New York.
 She is best known for her exhibitions of and publications on artists of color, diasporic and marginalized discourses, and 21st-century technology and artistic practices.